UpInStratosphere/LC-Bank/Algo_notes/Graph.md

         // components = 0;
     };

-    //Add a new node into the graph, only used with initial empty constructor
+    //if node not in graph, create a new set and return true

-    bool setParent(int x){
+    //if node already in graph, does nothing and return false bool setParent(int x){
         if (parent.find(x) != parent.end()) return false;
         parent[x] = x;
         rank[x] = 0;
-        // components++;
+        components++;
         return true;
     }

-    //finding the overall root of the curr node type findParent(int x){
+    //finding the overall root of the curr node.
+This depends on the graph already has the node type findParent(int x){
         if (parent[x] != x)
             parent[x] = findParent(parent[x]);
         return parent[x];
     }

-    //combine the sets if they are not in the same component. bool merge(int x, int y){
+    //merge sets and return true if they are in separate sets. do nothing and return false if they are in the same set already. bool merge(int x, int y){
-        type rootx = find(x);
+        type rootx = findParent(x);
-        type rooty = find(y);
+        type rooty = findParent(y);

-        if (rootx == rooty) return false; //in the same component, no need to merge
+        if (rootx == rooty) return false;

         if (rank[rootx] > rank[rooty])
             parent[rooty] = rootx;